cajohare/IAXOmass/README.md

 [Click here for the notebook](https://github.com/cajohare/IAXOmass/blob/master/code/plot_MassDiscovery_Electron.ipynb)

 The Solar axion fluxes expected on Earth and their components due to g_ae and g_ag.
 The g_ag flux is analytic and can be found in AxionFuncs.py.
-The g_ae flux is tabulated in gaeflux.txt also found in the code folder.
+The g_ae flux is tabulated in gaeflux.txt which can be downloaded [here](code/gaeflux.txt)

 ---